-The selected options in this workshop were: 1.
+A workshop on ecosystem services options was held, which procedure was to develop a set of options related to ecosystem services in AL-Prespa and to identify some criteria for assessing these options.
+The selected options were: 1.
 Continue current land uses; 2.
 Maximize ecosystem services; 3.
 Maximize social benefits; 4.
 Maximize economic benefits; 5.
 Sustainable production, environment, society.

-An understanding of the above options was aided by the following framework that describes the makeup of each option in terms of specific management practices (Table 2).
-For example, the current option has some elements of on-site management practices implemented but none of those related to riparian zone management, demand management or education.
+An understanding of the above options can be aided by the following framework that describes the makeup of each option in terms of specific management practices (Table 2).
+For example, the current option has some elements of onsite management practices implemented but none of those related to riparian zone management, demand management or education.